hgomez/obuildfactory/README.md

 ### Yum repositories

-Thanks to JFrog Bintray, OpenJDK for Linux are available for major Linux distributions.
+Thanks to JFrog Bintray, OpenJDKs for Linux are available for major Linux distributions in yum repositories, install repositories like :

 #### CentOS 5 32bits